Durban High School: Sports

-A wide range of sports and activities are offered including climbing, golf, fishing, surfing, chess, football, basketball, and hardball as well as the more traditional athletics, cricket, hockey, and rugby which have been played at the school for over 100 years.
+A wide range of sports and activities are offered including climbing, golf, fishing, surfing, chess, badminton, squash cross country, football, basketball, and hardball as well as the more traditional athletics, cricket, hockey, and rugby which have been played at the school for over 100 years.
 The school has produced over 140 international sportsmen in sports ranging from rugby and cricket to golf, badminton, baseball, surfing and powerlifting.
 Countries represented include France, New Zealand, England, Scotland, Germany and the United States.
 More than 30 old boys have played international cricket, six of whom were Wisden Cricketers of the Year.
 Five old boys played in the 1960 Lords test against England and four in the first two tests against Australia in 1969/70.